 /// If `allow_dynamic_message` is set,

-/// in a large amount of string formatting and dynamic allocation code.
+/// pull in a large amount of string formatting and dynamic allocation code.

 /// If unset, a default placeholder panic message is printed instead.